HomeLatest NewsIndustryGoogle shells out $85 m to settle ‘illegal location tracking’ lawsuit in US

 Preferred Source of Google

-In a latest lawsuit settlement in the US, technology major Google is reported to have shelled out $85 million to the state of Arizona to settle the claims that the tech giant illegally tracked the location of Android users.
+In a latest settlement in the US, technology major Google is reported to have shelled out $85 million to the state of Arizona to settle the claims that the tech giant illegally tracked the location of Android users.

 The settlement is one of the largest ever paid by Google (per capita) in a consumer fraud lawsuit.
 Arizona Attorney General Mark Brnovich had sued Google in May 2020, claiming that ‘dark patterns’ were built into its software on Android smartphones and apps.